BazzaCuda/Extractor/README.md

 In the .ini file, DLExts= provides a comma-separated, or semi-colon-separated list specifying which archive extensions the "Find Files" function should search for in the DLPath folder. e.g. \*.7z,\*.rar,\*.zip

 You may drag and drop any archive file format onto the grid - dragged and dropped files are not limited by the extensions you've specified for the "Find Files" function.
+You can even drag and drop a file which has no file extension: if it's a valid, supported archive format, it will be extracted.

 The "Extract" function will do a "Find PWs" first.
 You don't have to do "Find PWs" first and then "Extract".